 Staging Colorectal Cancers

-If you receive a colon or rectal cancer diagnosis you’ll be referred to an oncologist who will plan treatment based on the stage of the cancer, which range from Stage 0 to Stage IV.
+If you receive a colon or rectal cancer diagnosis you’ll be referred to an oncologist who will plan treatment based on the stage of the cancer, which ranges from Stage 0 to Stage IV.
 They will evaluate the current test results and may request some additional tests to determine the stage -- or how far the cancer has spread.
 These tests might include:

 - Blood tests